Module 03: Layers

 FOUNDATION TIER | Difficulty: ●●○○ | Time: 5-7 hours | Prerequisites: 01, 02

-If you can multiply tensors, apply activations, and understand shape transformations, you’re ready.
+If you can multiply tensors, apply activations, and reason about shape transformations, you’re ready.

 🎧 Audio Overview